Aritra5077/ENERGY_CONSUMPTION_FORECAST/README.md

 - **Time-based**: hour of day, day of week, month
 - **Weather**: temperature, humidity, wind speed etc.
 - **Energy Generation**: solar, wind, hydro, nuclear contributions

+  The Datasets which were used for this project are now available in

 ## Methodology